If Windows is blocking you from deleting a file, you can use a single command to force delete the file from the command line. Here’s how.

-Warning: Before force deleting, make sure that no important data is stored in the file.
+Important: Before force deleting, make sure that no important data is stored in the file and it is safe to delete.
 Additionally, create a backup before deleting the file.
 Once deleted, you cannot restore the file.

 To force delete a file in Windows, we are going to use a single line command.
 As soon as you execute the command, it will force delete the target file.

 1. The first thing you need is the file path.
-It is very easy to find.
-Open the file explorer, go to where the file is stored.
-Next, click on the address bar and you will see the path.
-Copy it.
+Open the file explorer and go to where the file is stored.
+Next, click on the address bar and copy the path.

 2. Now, open the Command Prompt as administrator by searching for “cmd” in the start menu and selecting the “Run as Administrator” option.

-3. In the command prompt window, you need to navigate to the folder where the file is stored.
-If the file is stored in some other drive, execute the below command while replacing
+3. In the command prompt window, execute the below command while replacing

 X with the actual drive letter.
 For example, my file is stored in the